Mesh Reconstruction from Aerial Images for Outdoor Terrain Mapping Using Joint 2D-3D Learning: Experiments

 \subsection{Dataset}

 We build an aerial image dataset based on the WHU MVS/Stereo dataset~\cite{Liu2020WHU}.
 The original dataset provides calibrated RGBD images rendered from a highly accurate 3D digital surface model which is not publicly available.
 Hence, we recover a dense point cloud from the RGBD images as a ground-truth 3D model.
 We generate 20 camera trajectory sequences, split into 14 for training, 2 for validation, and 4 for testing.
 Each camera trajectory follows a sweeping grid-pattern with 10 keyframes per row and 20 keyframes per column.
 The keyframes are chosen to ensure 75\% row overlap and 80\% column overlap.
 RGBD images with resolution 512$\times$512 are rendered along each trajectory from the ground-truth point cloud using PyTorch3D~\cite{ravi2020pytorch3d}.
 We obtain camera pose estimates and sparse depth measurements $\bfD_k$ for each image by applying OpenSfM~\cite{OpenSfM} to four neighbor images with known camera intrinsic parameters.
-Low (500), medium (1000), and large (2000) number of sparse depth measurements are obtained from SfM per image.
-We also obtain noiseless depth measurements with the same sparsity pattern from the ground-truth depth images $\bfD_k^*$.
+Small (500), medium (1000), and large (2000) number of sparse depth measurements are obtained from SfM per image.
+The results from OpenSfM are treated as the data with noise, and the noise may come from the feature detection\&matching as well as the bundle adjustment step.
+We also obtain noiseless depth measurements with the same sparsity 2-D pattern from the ground-truth depth images $\bfD_k^*$.